sylodev/documentation/scripts/tags/channel.md

 ## `{channel.createdAt;channel}`

-Returns the number milliseconds between the UNIX epoch and the creation date of a channel.
+Returns a [timestamp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#description) for the creation date of a channel that can be used with [{time}](https://documentation.atlas.bot/en/scripts/tags/global#time-formattime).

 ## `{channel.nsfw;channel}`